-Bihar Cabinet doubles honorarium of top panchayat representatives ahead of polls
+Bihar cabinet doubles honorarium of top panchayat representatives ahead of polls

 The Lok Sabha elections are due within a few months in the country.

-"The cabinet also approved creation of a separate sports department to boost the state's sports infrastructure and support athletes in their endeavour to win medals.
-As of now, the sports wing is part of the art, culture and youth affairs department.
-All sports universities in the state will function under this department," said Siddharth.
+"The cabinet also approved the creation of a separate sports department to boost the state's sports infrastructure and support athletes in their endeavour to win medals.
+As of now, the sports wing is part of the art, culture and youth affairs department," said Siddharth.

 Besides, the cabinet approved the new Information Technology (IT) policy 2024 to make the IT sector in the state more lucrative for investors.